How to Study Candlestick in Trading

 What is a candlestick?

 The candlesticks are the reflections of what buyers and sellers are doing.
-What extent they move the price and the strength behind the move.
-CANDLES TELL YOU who is in control but do not tell you about the strength of buyer or sellers behind the move, candle with volume shows that
+To what extent do they move the price and the strength behind the move?
+CANDLES TELL YOU who is in control but do not tell you about the strength of buyer or sellers behind the move; candle with volume shows that

-Open price tells us where the balance between buyers and sellers at the opening of that period, the opening value is the first trade of the day.
+Open price tells us the balance between buyers and sellers at the opening of that period.
+The opening value is the first trade of the day.
 After the traders have time to review the markets overnight, the open represents the desired position of investors to begin the day.
-The change from the previous close to the open is a reflection of new sentiments.
-Also, institutions looking to accumulate (or distribute) a position often place orders at the open because the open trade is often the largest, most liquid trade of the day.
-In this way, the open might be one of the best times to accumulate/ distribute a large volume of stock while minimizing the impact on the stock’s price.
+The change from the previous close to the open reflects new sentiments.
+Also, institutions looking to accumulate (or distribute) positions often place orders at the open because the open trade is often the largest, most liquid trade of the day.
+In this way, the opening might be one of the best times to accumulate/ distribute a large stock volume while minimizing the impact on the stock’s price.

 The low is the lowest point the stock traded during the session.
 The low is the furthest point the bears were able to force down the stock before buyers regained control to push the stock up.
-The low represents an area where enough demand existed to prevent the price from moving lower.
+The low represents an area where enough demand exists to prevent the price from lowering.
 The exception is when the security closes on the low.
-When the stock closes on the low, it did not encounter buying support.
+When the stock closed at the low, it did not encounter buying support.
 Rather, the bulls were saved by the closing bell of the session.

 Close price tells us where the balance point was at the end of the period.
-The close is the last price agreed between buyers and sellers ending the trading session.
+The close is the last price agreed upon between buyers and sellers, ending the trading session.
 The close is the market’s final evaluation.
-A lot can happen between one close to the next close.
+A lot can happen between one close and the next close.
 The close represents investors’ sentiments and convictions of investors at the end of the day.
-It is the position investors desire to hold after-hours when investors are unable to trade with liquidity until the next session opens.
-The closing price is the first (and oftentimes, the only) price the majority of investors desire to know.
+It is the position investors desire to hold after-hours when investors cannot trade with liquidity until the next session opens.
+The closing price is the first (often the only) price most investors desire to know.

-The change is the difference between close to close.
-The difference in the closing value one day versus the closing value next day.
-When this difference is positive, it tells us that demand is outweighing supply.
+The change is the difference between close and close.
+The difference in the closing value one day versus the closing value the next.
+When this difference is positive, it tells us that demand outweighs supply.
 When this difference is negative, it tells us that supply is increasing beyond demand.
-The change is perhaps the most sought after piece of financial data on the planet.
+The change is perhaps the most sought-after piece of financial data.

-The range is the spread of values within which the stock traded throughout the day.
+The range is the spread of values within which the stock trades throughout the day.
 The range spans between the bar’s highest point and the same bar’s lowest point.
-It is measured from the top of the bar, where resistance set into low, where support came in.
-The size of the range gives us important information about how easily demand can move the s took up or supply force the price down.
-The wider the range, typically, the easier it is for the forces of supply and demand to move the stock price.
+It is measured from the top of the bar, where resistance is low and support comes in.
+The size of the range gives us important information about how easily demand can move the s took up or supply forces the price down.
+The wider the range, the easier it is for the forces of supply and demand to move the stock price.

-This is nothing but when CURRENT CANDLE close is ABOVE the previous candle close.
+This is nothing, but when the CURRENT CANDLE closes, it is ABOVE the previous candle’s close.

-When CURRENT close is BELOW the previous candle close
+When the CURRENT close is BELOW the previous candle close

-#Pro tips, we (retailers) can’t move the market so every candle shows what smart money trying to shows.
+#Pro Tips: we (retailers) can’t move the market, so every candle shows what smart money is trying to show.
 So their move trap or genuine is only validated by volume

-#Pro tips, CANDLESTICK shows half information, another half information shows by volume
+#Pro Tips: CANDLESTICK shows half of the information, and the other half of the information is shown by the volume

 WHAT IS TELLING US?

-SENIMATE = BULLISH, 2 consecutive higher close candle.
+SENIMATE = BULLISH, 2 consecutive higher close candles.
 Let’s add volume to this candle

 2nd candle volume greater than 1st candle

-Think why volume is greater than 1st candle?
+Think why the volume is greater than 1st candle.

 NARROW SPREAD CANDLE WITH HIGH VOLUME.
 Two possible explanations